Can I avoid hidden ticket charges?

 By law, ticket sellers must give you clear, honest information about prices and tell you about any extra charges on top of the ticket's face value.

 Unfortunately, it has become increasingly commonplace to be charged extra fees when buying theatre tickets, tickets to music events or tickets for seasonal leisure activities.

-The amount the ticket companies can charge for these fees isn't restricted by regulations that protect consumers from excessive card surcharges.
+The amount for these fees isn't restricted by regulations that protect consumers from excessive ticket charges.

 Rather, the rules that relate to ticket charges are founded in the Committee of Advertising Practice Code (or CAP Code), which is administered by the Advertising Standards Authority (ASA).

-These regulations require all compulsory fees, whether fixed or variable, to be clearly disclosed at the outset when the ticket price is first displayed.
+These rules reflect the requirements of the Consumer Protection from Unfair Trading Regulations 2008, which require all compulsory fees, whether fixed or variable, to be clearly disclosed at the outset when the ticket price is first displayed.

 Ticket seller charges